Breinify/brein-api-library-java/README.md

 final String serviceEndpoint = "https://api.breinify.com";

-// this is one rest engine that can be used internally final BreinEngineType engineType = BreinEngineType.UNIREST_ENGINE;
+// this is one rest engine that can be used internally final BreinEngineType engineType = BreinEngineType.JERSEY_ENGINE;

 // create the configuration object final BreinConfig breinConfig = new BreinConfig(apiKey,